A Saint Who Levels Up Through Necromancy

 I was in need of porters anyway.

-If there was one thing the Mirror Hunters had, beyond doubt, it was reliability.
+If the Mirror Hunters had one thing going for them beyond any doubt, it was reliability.

 Their reason for taking up Hunter work was money, wasn’t it?

-Mana-stone harvesting required a fair amount of delicate handiwork: slicing open a monster’s chest and pulling the mineral out of it.And laying hands on every single monster corpse after the hunt was over didn’t pencil out.Doing Life Drain and then dissection on top of it would tank the hunting speed enormously.
+Harvesting them took a fair amount of delicate handiwork: slicing open a monster’s chest and prying the mineral loose.
+Laying hands on every last corpse once the hunt was over simply didn’t pencil out, and running Life Drain plus dissection on top of it would gut his hunting speed.

 “I handle the hunting entirely.
 You make the money.”